Efficient CHAD: Parallelism and Practical Efficiency

 This covers all operations expressed with the mentioned parallelisable combinators; what is left is the $\tUnTree{}{}{}{}$ function from \cref{fig:array-op-der-untree}, which we need to execute in such a way that the parallelism of the original `$\taFold{}{}{}$' reduction is reflected in its derivative.
 Fortunately, it suffices to execute the two recursive calls to $\tUnTree{}{}{}{}$ in parallel: this is possible because they are independent (which one could formalise by putting them in a 2-element array to `$\taSequence{}$' or by using applicative functor operators ).
 The resulting task-parallelism mirrors the reduction tree structure, and thus the parallelism structure, of the original `$\taFold{}{}{}$'.

-\paragraph{Complexity} Unlike the sequential case, it is unclear what a proper complexity criterion should be for the parallel case: requiring a constant factor slowdown over the source program is impossible, since parallel replication ($\taBuild{n}{i}{\var}$) seemingly has, in a naive cost model, constant runtime given enough parallel execution units (i.e.\ constant \emph{span}), whereas its derivative, which must perform a parallel reduction (summing all entries in the incoming cotangent value), surely has span at least logarithmic in $n$.
+\paragraph{Complexity} Unlike the sequential case, it is unclear what a proper complexity criterion should be for the parallel case.
+It is not hard to see that the total amount of \emph{work} performed even in the parallel derivative is proportional to that of the input program, but requiring a constant factor slowdown over the source program in overall runtime (the \emph{span} of the program) is impossible: parallel replication ($\taBuild{n}{i}{\var}$) seemingly has, in a naive cost model, constant runtime given enough parallel execution units (i.e.\ constant span), whereas its derivative, which must perform a parallel reduction (summing all entries in the incoming cotangent value), surely has span at least logarithmic in $n$.
 Note that this $n$ need not be a visible, or even easily computable, property of the source program if it is a computed value, making it hard to even formulate the optimal complexity criterion for reverse AD on parallel array programs.
 For this reason, we leave a formal complexity analysis of the parallel case to future work.